 Include your ‘buy here’ button clearly at the bottom of the sales box.

 Many people will not read all your copy; in fact they often scroll to the bottom of the page looking for a quick summary.
-That’s where a power P.S. is important.
-It’s purpose is to provide a quick summary of your sales letter’s most important points.
+That’s where the power of your P.S. does its magic.
+It’s purpose is to provide a quick summary of your salesletter’s most significant points.

-It should contain things like your money back guarantee (if you have one).
+What should it contain?
+Things like your money back guarantee (if you have one).
 If your offer is time sensitive, state that in the P.S.
-If you offer a FAQ state that too.
+If you offer a FAQ, mention that too.
 Basically, sum up all the important benefits and highlights of your sales letter in this section.
 And don’t forget to get in a final call to action.

-Now that you’ve got all the elements of how to write a sales letter and the basic concepts for reaching your target market, and thoroughly engaging them, you’ll be able to reach your audience in the most effective way possible, whether you write the letter from scratch yourself or take the easy way and use sales letter templates.
+Now that you’ve got all the elements of how to write a sales letter and the basic concepts for reaching your target market, and thoroughly engaging them, you’ll be able to reach your audience in the most effective way possible, whether you write the letter from scratch yourself or use proven sales letter templates.